ooni/spec/informed-consent/inform-users-long.md

 related laws you should consult a lawyer.
 You may also reach out to us with specific inquiries at legal@ooni.nu.

-Some things that OONI does may be against the terms of service of your ISP or legally questionable by your country.
+Some network tests that OONI does may be against the terms of service of your ISP or legally questionable by your country.

 OONI's http test will download data from controversial websites, specifically targeting those which may be censored in your country.